georgesung/georgesung.github.io/_posts/2023-04-22-autogpt-arch.md

 categories: AI
 ---

-I have always been interested in autonomous AI agents.
-With the recent release of [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT), I've been completely hooked experimenting with it.
-However, I've been using AutoGPT as a "black box", so I started getting curious about how it all works.
-Thankfully, the code is open source, so anyone can see what's going on under the hood.
+Recently I've found myself completely hooked experimenting with [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT), as have many others.
+Using AutoGPT as a black box, I started getting curious about how it works under the hood.
+Thankfully the code is open source, so I decided to take a look.
 The following are my notes on the architecture of AutoGPT.
 Hopefully this helps those who are curious about how AutoGPT works.
 Also, AutoGPT can serve as a reference design for those who are building their own agentic AI systems.

 *Note*: I analyzed the code from [AutoGPT v0.2.1](https://github.com/Significant-Gravitas/Auto-GPT/releases/tag/v0.2.1), which I downloaded a week ago.
 The information below reflects AutoGPT 0.2.1.
 At the time of this writing (2023/04/22), AutoGPT v0.2.2 has already been released.
 Kudos to the incredible progress the community is making!